kaiserbergin/graphr/Graphr.Neo4j/README.md

 - [x] ~~Mapping of `[NeoRelationshipEntity]` attribute~~
 - [x] ~~Mapping of Cypher Type List (simple)~~
 - [x] ~~Cypher Temporal to CLR Conversions~~
-- [ ] Add `[NeoResult]` attribute to map non-node record responses
 - [x] ~~More configuration options~~
-- [ ] Fix all the bugs I haven't found yet...
-Or at least the worst ones

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.